Get all the latest data for Santo Domingo

 How do I check zoning and permitted use in Santo Domingo right now?

-For property in the Distrito Nacional (central Santo Domingo), the authority to check zoning and permitted use is the Ayuntamiento del Distrito Nacional (ADN), specifically their urban planning department.
+For the Distrito Nacional, the authority to check zoning and permitted use is the Ayuntamiento del Distrito Nacional through its land-use and urban-planning services.

 Don't buy the wrong property, in the wrong area of Santo Domingo